AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 * no_NO
 * pt_PT

-If the widget detects that the Commerce Admin language setting (_Stores_ > Settings > _Configuration_ > _General_ > Country Options) matches a supported language, it will default to that language.
+If the widget detects that the Commerce Admin language setting (_Stores_ > Settings > _Configuration_ > _General_ > Country Options) matches a supported language, it defaults to that language.
 Otherwise, the widgets default to English.

 ## Category Merchandising